- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is recommended to regularly defragment the NAS device's hard drives using the built-in defragmentation tools provided by QNAP.
 This process rearranges fragmented data into contiguous blocks, improving overall performance and reducing the risk of data loss.
 Additionally, maintaining sufficient free space on the NAS device and implementing proper backup strategies can help minimize the impact of data fragmentation on data availability and potential loss.

-Although NAS Turbo Station TS-863U-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-863U-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -